Farama-Foundation/PettingZoo/README.md

 ## Development Notes

-The following games should be done (though haven't been fully reconfigured for the new API):
+The following games should be done (though they aren't compliant with the wrapper API yet):

 * gamma/knights_archers_zombies
 * gamma/pistonball